Yougo-rgb/Poule.gb/README.md

 Move the extracted **gbdk** folder to: `C:\`

-Doing so allows you to compile the project without modifying `make.bat`.
+This allows you to compile the project without modifying `make.bat`.

 ### 3. Compile the project
 Open a terminal in the project folder and run: